Rockets vs. Mavericks Prediction & Picks - November 28

 Rockets Performance Insights

-- The Rockets are the fifth-worst team in the league in points scored (109.6 per game) but best in points allowed (104.4).
+- Offensively the Rockets are the fifth-worst team in the NBA (109.6 points per game).
+However on defense they are best (104.4 points conceded per game).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.